 The statement of principles also asserted that industrial hemp programs are limited to fiber and seed.
 It didn’t mention the CBD oil or other edible hemp products.The DEA has apparently interpreted that to mean they remain illegal.

 Kentucky has gone to great pains to ensure its hemp program is compliant with federal law.
 Even so, it isn’t, at least not according to the DEA.
-As a result, Quarels has worked himself into a lather.
+As a result, Quarles has worked himself into a lather.
 In a speech he delivered to the Kentucky Department of Agriculture Hemp Advisory Board meeting on Dec.
-13, Quarels begged the feds to end its defacto prohibition of industrial hemp.
+13, Quarles begged the feds to end its defacto prohibition of industrial hemp.

 “When I became Commissioner of Agriculture, I made a commitment to do everything I could to put Kentucky’s industrial hemp crop on the path to commercialization,” Quarles said.
 “In order for that to happen, Congress needs to pass a law to remove industrial hemp from the list of controlled substances.”

-But Quarels is dead wrong.
+But Quarles is dead wrong.
 Congress doesn’t need to pass any law.
 The state just needs to push forward with developing a commercial hemp program and simply ignore the federal law.
 In fact, Kentucky is already in violation of federal mandates even with all of its backbreaking gymnastics to remain federally compliant.

 Why worry about it now?